HomeLab Environment Setup

 CUAdmin

-- Account: Usually starts with 0571 (Hangzhou area code), needs to be obtained from the backend.
+- Account: Usually starts with 0571 (Hangzhou area code); check the backend to obtain it.

 - Password: The last six digits of the account.

-- Bridge Mode Setup: Find WAN settings through the login interface, adjust the mode to bridge, save, and reboot.
+- Bridge mode settings: Find the WAN settings through the login interface, change the mode to bridge, save, and reboot.

 - Address: http://192.168.1.1/